mousepawmedia/devdocs/network/source/guides/staff.rst

 or later), installed directly on your computer.
 See :doc:`/setup_linux/install`.
 If you need help, contact Jason C. McDonald.

-Although we work on Linux, you may access the Staff Network via Mac, iOS (Apple) mobile devices, Android mobile devices, or BSD-based operating systems if you need to.
+Although we work on Linux, you may access the Staff Network via Windows, Mac, iOS (Apple) mobile devices, Android mobile devices, or BSD-based operating systems if you need to.

-..
-WARNING:: You may NOT use Microsoft Windows, including Windows Phones,
-    to access the Staff Network!

 .. _gstaff_network: